-Michael Siegel: Hello.
-I'm Michael Siegel, senior education specialist for Executive Education at the Federal Judicial Center.
-Welcome to Executive Edge, a podcast focused on executive leadership in the federal judiciary.
-In today's episode we'll talk with an author and executive coach who says that all leaders can learn to inspire and motivate those who work for them on a daily basis.
-Based on research and her extensive work as communications expert and executive coach, our guest asserts that it doesn't take charisma to be an inspiring leader.
+Michael: Hello, I'm Michael Siegel, Senior Education Specialists for Executive Education at the Federal Judicial Center.
+Welcome to a podcast focused on executive leadership in the federal judiciary.
+In today's episode, we'll talk with an author and executive coach who says that all leaders can learn to inspire and motivate those who work for them on a daily basis.

+Based on research and her extensive work as a communications expert and executive coach, our guest asserts that it doesn't take charisma to be an inspiring leader.
 It just takes conversations that bring out the best in others.

-Our host for today's episode is my colleague, Lori Murphy, assistant division director for Executive Education at the Federal Judicial Center.
+Our host for today's episode is my colleague, Lori Murphy, Assistant Divisional Director for Executive Education at the Federal Judicial Center.
 Lori, take it away.

-Lori Murphy: Thanks, Michael.
-Today we're talking with Kristi Hedges, author most recently of The Inspiration Code: How the Best Leaders Can Energize People Every Day.
+Lori: Thanks, Michael!
+Today we're talking with Kristi Hedges, author most recently, of The Inspiration Code: How the Best Leaders Can Energize People Every Day.
 Ms. Hedges is a leadership coach specializing in executive communications.
-Her clients span all sectors including Fortune 500 and privately held companies, government agencies, and nonprofit organizations.
-She writes for Forbes.com and Harvard Business Review, and has been featured in the Financial Times, the Wall

-Street Journal, and on CNBC, the BBC and other networks.
-She's also the author of an earlier book, The Power of Presence.
+Her client's span all sectors, including Fortune 500, and privately held companies, government agencies, and nonprofit organizations.
+She writes for Forbes.com and Harvard Business Review, and has been featured in The Financial Times, The Wall Street Journal, and on CNBC, the BBC, and other networks.
+She is also the author of an earlier book, The Power of Presence.
 Kristi Hedges, thanks for joining us.

-Kristi Hedges: Thanks, Lori.
+Kristi: Thanks, Lori.
 I'm very excited to be here today.

-Lori Murphy: I want to jump right to one of the central themes of your book, that all organizational leaders can be inspirational.
+Lori: I want to jump right to one of the central themes of your book.
+That all organizational leaders can be inspirational.
 Why do you say that?

-Kristi Hedges: What really is the core finding of the book.
-So when I went into the research for The Inspiration Code, I had this idea like many people do about inspirational leaders are so larger than life personalities.
-We have this image of the person who goes in and sort of shifts the energy in the room, or is in a big TED Talks stage, or knows just the right thing to say.
+Kristi: Well it really is the core finding of the book.
+And so when I went into the research for The Inspiration Code, I had this idea, like many people do, that inspirational leaders are sort of larger than life personalities.
+You know, we have this image of the person who goes in and sort of shifts the energy in the room, whereas in a big Ted Talk stage or knows just the right thing to say...

-Lori Murphy: The charismatic leader.
+Lori: The charismatic leader.

-Kristi Hedges: Exactly.
-The people who are larger than life in our eyes.
-But what I find from hundreds of interviews, quantitative research on top of it, is that leaders who inspire us are actually doing small things.
-It's the small gestures, the everyday gestures.
-They have simple connection created because of them, and that's what inspires us and other people.
-Of course we all know how to do that because we do it perhaps unintentionally or accidentally throughout our lives.
-I'm sure you've had that experience where somebody comes to you and says, hey, I had a conversation with you 10 years ago and you said this to me and I always remember that.
-And you're wracking your brain going, what did I say?
-I don't remember saying that.
-But it landed on somebody and really had an impact on them.
+Kristi: Exactly!
+The people who are, sort of, larger than life in our eyes.
+But, what I found from hundreds of interviews, the quantitative research on top of it was that leaders who inspire us are actually doing small things, small gestures, the everyday gestures that have a simple connection created because of them.
+And, that's what inspires us and other people.
+And, of course, we all know how to do that because we do it, perhaps unintentionally or accidentally, throughout our lives.
+Kristi: I'm sure you've had that experience where someone comes to you and says, "Hey, I had a conversation with you 10 years ago, and you said this to me, and I always remember that."
+And, you're racking your brain going, "What did I say?"
+I don't remember saying that but it landed on somebody and really had an impact on them.